[Skip to Content]

 Here's the lowdown on the most common habits among kids and teens:

 If nails chewed to the nub are familiar to you, you're not alone.
-Nail biting or picking is one of the most common childhood habits.
-An estimated 30% to 60% of kids and teens chew on one or more fingernails.
-And, occasionally, a child may also bite his or her toenails.
+Nail-biting or picking is one of the most common childhood habits.
+Many kids and teens chew on one or more fingernails.
+And, occasionally, a child may also bite their toenails.

-Boys and girls appear equally prone to the habit in earlier years; however, as they get older, boys are more likely to be nail biters.
+As they get older, boys are more likely to be nail biters than girls.

 If one of your kids is a hair twirler, odds are it's your daughter.
 Most kids who twist, stroke, or pull their hair are girls.

-Hair twirling may appear in early childhood as a precursor to hair pulling, either with or without hair loss.
+Hair-twirling may appear in early childhood as a lead-up to hair pulling, either with or without hair loss.
 But many hair twirlers and pullers stop as they get older.
 For those who don't, simple behavior modification can help them break the habit.

-Kids' preference for thumbs as the finger to suck is thought to be the result of the thumb coming into contact with the mouth during movements they made an infants.
+Kids' preference for thumbs as the finger to suck is thought to be due to the thumb's contact with the mouth during movements they made an infants.
 Some kids also suck their fingers, hands, or their entire fists in addition to, or instead of, their thumbs.

 What Causes a Habit?